Skip to main content

 Pyrolysis Plant Cost by Capacity (1 TPD to 100+ TPD)

 Processing capacity — measured in tonnes per day (TPD) — is the single biggest factor determining pyrolysis plant price.
 Larger plants have higher absolute costs but significantly lower per-tonne capital costs, delivering better economics at scale.
+See our continuous pyrolysis guide and batch pyrolysis guide for detailed technology comparisons.

 The table below shows equipment-only cost versus turnkey installed cost (including civil works, utilities, installation, commissioning, and training) across all commercial capacity ranges: